-Term Definition from the Act The Registrar The executive officer and deputy executive officer of the Board are In future to be respectively the registrar and deputy registrar of financial services providers called the and have the powers and duties provided for by or under this Act or any Commissioner other law.
+The executive officer and deputy executive officer of the Board are The executive officer and dentity executive officer of the Koard are • • respectively the registrar and deputy registrar of financial services providers and have the powers and duties provided for by or under this Act or any other law.
 The executive officer referred to in section 1 of the Financial Services Board Act, 1990 (Act No. 97 of 1990), is the registrar of financial services providers and has the powers and duties provided for by or under this Act and any other law.
 The deputy executive officer referred to in section 1 of the Financial Services Board Act, 1990 (Act No. 97 of 1990), is the deputy registrar of financial services providers.
 The deputy registrar of financial service providers exercises the powers and duties of the registrar of financial services providers to the extent that such powers and duties have been delegated to the deputy registrar under section 20 of the Financial Services Board Act, 1990 (Act No. 97 of 1990).
 In future, a commissioner and deputy commissioners will make up the executive committee that will lead the FSCA.
-The FSB The FSB is a regulatory body within the financial services industry.
-They are (to be replaced by in essence the "custodians" of the FAIS legislation.
-They are responsible for the FSCA - see the authorisation process; they ensure compliance and act on aspects of below) non-compliance.
-It also means the Financial Services Board established by section 2 of the Financial Services Board Act The FSCA The Financial Services Board (FSB) has officially taken up its new mandate as the Financial Sector Conduct Authority (FSCA), effective 1 April 2018.
+Means the Financial Sector Conduct Authority established in terms of section 56 of the Financial Sector Regulation Act The FSB is a regulatory body within the financial services industry.
+They are in essence the "custodians" of the FAIS legislation.
+They are responsible for the authorisation process; they ensure compliance and act on aspects of non-compliance.
+It also means the Financial Services Board established by section 2 of the Financial Services Board Act The Financial Services Board (FSB) has officially taken up its new mandate as the Financial Sector Conduct Authority (FSCA), effective 1 April 2018.
 This marks the formal implementation of the Twin Peaks model of financial sector regulation, as envisaged in the Financial Sector Regulation Act 2017 (FSRA).
-Finance Minister Nhlanhla Nene, has now signed the Commencement Notice for the FSRA, formally establishing both the FSCA and its sister organisation, the Prudential Authority (PA).
+Finance Minister Nhlanhla Nene, has now signed the

-Term Definition from the Act Authorised FSP's or Means a person who has been granted an authorisation as a financial Providers services provider by the issue to that person of a licence under section 8 CPD - Continuous Means a process of learning and development with the aim of enabling a Professional financial services provider, key individual, representative or compliance Development officer to maintain the competency to comply with this Act Court Means any court having jurisdiction Product supplier Means any person who issues a financial product Publish Means any direct or indirect communication transmitted by any medium, or any representation or reference written, inscribed, recorded, encoded upon or embedded within any medium, by means of which a person, other than the registrar, seeks to bring any information to the attention of any other person, or all or part of the public Employed Means that there is a service contract that exists between the employer, FSP or Product supplier and the representative Mandate Means any authorisation that was given to the representative to act on behalf of the FSP or Product Supplier.
-This is usually an agency agreement that was signed between the FSP and Rep. DOFA Date of First Appointment
+Term Definition from the Act Commencement Notice for the FSRA, formally establishing both the FSCA and its sister organisation, the Prudential Authority (PA).
+Authorised FSP's or Means a person who has been granted an authorisation as a financial Providers services provider (a license has been issued by the FSCA under section 8) CPD - Continuous Means a process of learning and development with the aim of enabling a Professional financial services provider, key individual, representative or compliance Development officer to maintain the competency to comply with this Act Court Means any court having jurisdiction Product supplier Means any person who issues a financial product Publish Means any direct or indirect communication transmitted by any medium, or any representation or reference written, inscribed, recorded, encoded upon or embedded within any medium, by means of which a person, other than the registrar, seeks to bring any information to the attention of any other person, or all or part of the public Employed Means that there is a service contract that exists between the employer, FSP or Product supplier and the representative Mandate Means any authorisation that was given to the representative to act on behalf of the FSP or Product Supplier.
+This is usually an agency agreement that was signed between the FSP and Rep. DOFA Date of First Appointment as a Rep or KI with the FSCA